 - The use of corn-ethanol as an oxygenating additive in gasoline in place of the chemical methyl tertiary-butyl ether (MTBE).
 The shift from MTBE was a result of its association with ground water pollution.
-The replacement of MTBE was mandated both by states and the 2005 Energy Policy Act [14]. - The renewable fuel standard first enacted in 2005 and then expanded in 2007 required that 36 million gallons of renewable fuel (15 billion gallons from corn-ethanol and the balance
+The replacement of MTBE was mandated both by states and the 2005 Energy Policy Act [16]. - The renewable fuel standard (RFS) first enacted in 2005 and then expanded in 2007 required that 36 million gallons of renewable fuel (15 billion gallons from corn-ethanol and the balance from advanced biofuels) must be blended into gasoline by 2022.
+Starting in 2014, EPA began revising the annual volume requirements downwards in recognition of the fact that the demand for gasoline was lower than had been anticipated when the blending volumes were set in 2007.
+Although the minimum volumes of biofuels to be blended into transportation fuels in the RFS were only specified up to 2022, the RFS does not expire at the end 2022.
+Beyond 2022 the Energy Independence and Security Act of 2007 mandates the Environmental Protection Agency to set the volumetric minimums no later than 14 months before beginning of the mandate year according to a specified set of criteria [17, 18, 19].

-- from advanced biofuels) must be blended into gasoline by 2022.
-Starting in 2014, EPA began revising the annual volume requirements downwards in recognition of the fact that the demand for gasoline was lower than had been anticipated when the blending volumes were set in 2007 [15, 16]. - The enactment of the volumetric ethanol excise tax credit (VEETC) in 2004 improved the cost competitiveness of corn-ethanol with gasoline and provided long-term protection for corn-ethanol producers against price volatility in the transportation fuel market.
+• The enactment of the volumetric ethanol excise tax credit (VEETC) in 2004 improved the cost competitiveness of corn-ethanol with gasoline and provided long-term protection for corn-ethanol producers against price volatility in the transportation fuel market.
 The VEETC allowed for a 45 cents/gallon tax credit to be given to entities who produce the mixture of gasoline and ethanol.
-This tax credit expired at the end of 2011 [17].
+This tax credit expired at the end of 2011 [20].